mlapehn/rails-bog-app/README.md

 #### 3. Define the `root` and creatures `index` routes

-In Sublime or Atom, open up `config/routes.rb`.
+In Sublime, open up `config/routes.rb`.
 Inside the routes `draw` block, erase all the commented text.
 <details>
   <summary>Throughout the instructions, there will be hints like this one that show you the code.
 When you're running through the project a second time, try to use these less.
 The third time, try not to use them at all.
 Hint: `routes.rb` should now look exactly like this...</summary>
   <p>